'My heart is in pieces': Widow's tribute to Kiwi dad Kurt Brunton, who has lost brave battle with cancer

 A terminally-ill New Zealand father who travelled to the United States for a life-saving clinical trial has died.

-Kurt Brunton, a 41-year-old Remuera software accountant, was the second known New Zealander to partake in the groundbreaking immunotherapy CAR-T trial in one last fight to save his life.
+Kurt Brunton, a 41-year-old Remuera software accountant, was the second known New Zealander to take part in the groundbreaking immunotherapy CAR-T trial in one last fight to save his life.

 A Givealittle page, created by family friend Emma Mildon, raised $200,000 to help fund medical costs.